fshowalter/franksmovielog.com-v1/content/reviews/the-last-seduction-1994.md

 “I'm hung like a horse,” he whispers.
 “Think about it.”

-“Let's see,” she replies and unzips his fly, fishing around in his pants to verify his claims.
+“Let's see,” she replies and unzips his fly, and fishes around in his pants to verify his claim.
 Satisfied, she invites herself back to his place.
 The next morning, she’s rummaging around his fridge for something to eat while on the phone with her lawyer.
 She settles on a pie, tries a bite, and spits it back into the dish.
 After hanging up, she stubs out her cigarette on the pie, and we spy the note on top, "Love, Grandma."
 That’s cold, Bridgette.

 Later that morning, she’s downtown to grab coffee and a paper.
 A dozen people pass her on the street, each saying, “Good morning!”
 She replies with stone silence.